 Do Corporate Disclosures Constrain Strategic Analyst Behavior?

-We show that U.S. analysts alter their behavior in response to a randomly assigned shock that exogenously varies the timeliness and cost of accessing companies’ mandatory disclosures in the cross-section of investors: analysts drop coverage of stocks with high disclosure quality, issue less optimistic and more accurate forecasts that are less bold and less informative, and collectively reduce forecast dispersion.
-Our investigation of possible channels favors the explanation that analysts reduce a strategic component of their behavior: the changes are more pronounced among analysts with stronger incentives to strategically skew their forecasts, such as affiliated analysts and those catering to retail investors.
-We conclude that mandatory disclosure can be a substitute for information production by analysts, whose behavior is constrained by investors’ ability to verify their forecasts using corporate filings.
+We show that analyst behavior changes in response to a randomly assigned shock that exogenously varies the timeliness and cost of accessing mandatory disclosures in the cross-section of investors: analysts reduce coverage and issue forecasts that are less optimistic, more accurate, less bold, and less informative.
+Our evidence supports the channel that analysts reduce a strategic component of their behavior: the changes are stronger among analysts with more strategic incentives, such as affiliated or retail-focused analysts.
+We conclude that mandatory disclosure can substitute for analyst information production, which is constrained by investors’ ability to verify forecasts using corporate filings.

 Keywords: Financial Analysts, EDGAR, Mandatory Disclosure, Financial Intermediary